Tuesday, May 9, 2023

 Did we get it wrong?
 Has medicine moved on from “components” and “fractions” to “derivatives”?

 No. Medical science decidedly has not.
-But in a world where people claim to be confused about their gender, word definitions are not as clear-cut as they used to be.
+But in a world where people claim to be confused about their pronouns, word definitions are not as clear-cut as they used to be.

 It could have been simple vagueness on the part of the person who designed the form.
-But could it be that the hospital is trying to get patients to sign something that lets them off the hook for not precisely following the patient’s wishes?
+That seems unlikely.
+Could it be that the hospital is trying to get patients to sign something that lets them off the hook for not precisely following the patient’s wishes?

-If you sign the form as written, you have severely limited the institution’s ability to treat you.
+If you sign the form as written, you have severely restricted what the institution can use to treat you.
 But if you don’t sign it as written, they may well give you blood.

 “Blood derivatives” is a commonly used billing term that includes whole blood and the four major blood components – plasma, red blood cells, white blood cells, and platelets – as well as the blood fractions made from those components.
-So of course you are not going to give permission to be treated with any and all “blood derivatives”, but you are likely not going to blanketly rule out all fractions, either.
+So of course you are not going to give permission to be treated with any and all “blood derivatives”.
+But you may not want to blanketly rule out all fractions, either.

 Without a clearer definition you could be cutting yourself off from literally dozens of fractionated medicines: clotting factors for when your wound won’t seal up; and the opposite - medications for when you have thrown or they’re afraid you might throw a dangerous clot; and dozens of other blood-derived medications for use in rarer circumstances.